Cincinnati’s “Outside” Artists Thrive

 Visionaries and Voices, however, is not the only place in Cincinnati that supports “outsider” artists.

-From Slinkys photographed in black and white, to the human form encapsulated in glossy-finished clay, and poetry on CD, Art Beyond Boundaries' gallery showcases artistic works in all media.
-Located in Over-the-Rhine,
+From Slinkys photographed in black and white, to the human form encapsulated in glossy-finished clay, and poetry on CD, Art Beyond Boundaries gallery showcases artistic works in all media.
+Located on Main Street in Over-the-Rhine, Art Beyond Boundaries has been displaying the efforts of disabled artists for the past four years, giving them an outlet to both market and improve upon their work.

-"I began a personal relationship with CILO [Center for Independent Living Options] when I was working as the photo editor for City Beat.
-They were right next door," explained Jymi Bolden, now curator of Art Beyond Boundaries.
-"They realized there was no access to the arts, symphony, etc., to those who were disabled.
-Not as spectators, but as participants."
+“I began a personal relationship with CILO [Center for Independent Living Options] when I was working as the photo editor for City Beat.
+They were right next door,” explained Jymi Bolden, Curator of Art Beyond Boundaries.
+“They realized there was no access to the arts, symphony, etc., to those who were disabled.
+Not as spectators, but as participants.”

 What began as a temporary exhibit partnering Bolden and CILO, has now become a living and thriving avenue for artists in a Main Street storefront.
 And like the artists of Visionaries and Voices, they are breaking down barriers with sheer, artistic talent .